-The Six Nations fancifully called their confederacy the Long House.
-The eastern door was kept by the Mohawks, the western by the Senecas, and the great council fire was with the Onondagas, at the federal metropolis or chief village, near the present city of Syracuse.
-Each tribe was governed by its own sachem or civil head, whose position and authority depended wholly upon his ability and faithfulness, in the opinion of his people.
+The SIX NATIONS fancifully called their confederacy the Long House.
+The eastern door was kept by the Mohawks, the western by the Senecas, and the great council fire was with the Onondagas, at the federal metropolis or chief village, near the present city of Syracuse. tribe was governed by its own sachem or civil head, whose position and authority depended wholly upon his ability and faithfulness, in the opinion of his people.
 They were warlike, and yet agriculture was so extensively practiced, especially among the Senecas, that the confederacy was sometimes called Konoshioni-" cabin builders."
-They had a war-path along the borders of the.
-Alleghany mountains, and by this they made military excursions to the distant domains of the Catawbas and Cherokees, in the beautiful upper country of the South, and caused the fierce Shawnees of the Ohio valley to tremble.
-They made hostile expeditions against the New England Indians on the east, and the Eries, Andastes, and Miamis on the West; and when the Dutch began the settlement of New Nctherland, all the Indians on Long Island and the northern shore of the Sound, and on the banks of the Connecticut, Hudson, Delaware and Susquehanna rivers, were tributaries and in subjection to the Five Nations.
+They had a war-path along the borders of the Alleghany mountains, and by this they made military excursions to the distant domains of the Catawbas and Cherokees, in the beautiful upper country of the South, and caused the fierce Shawnees of the Ohio valley to tremble.
+They made hostile expeditions against the New England Indians on the east, and the Eries, Andastes, and Miamis on the West; and when the Dutch began the settlement of New Netherland, all the Indians on Long Island and the northern shore of the Sound, and on the banks of the Connecticut, Hudson, Delaware and Susquehanna rivers, were tributaries and in subjection to the Five Nations.
 At the same time they inhabited villages, cultivated extensive fields and orchards, and traded far and near with the French and English.

 The Iroquois possessed an exalted spirit of liberty, and they spurned with disdain every foreign or domestic shackle of control.
-Almost a hundred years before Jefferson wrote the Declaration of Independence, Garangela, a venerable Onondaga sachem, said to the governor-general of Canada, who had m/oiaced the league with distraction, "we Abb 1686.]
-CHARTER OF LIBERTIES.
-31
+Almost a hundred years before Jefferson wrote the Declaration of Independence, Garangula, a venerable Onondaga sachem, said to the governor-general of Canada, who had monaced the league with distruction, "We are

-Born Free.
+BORN FREE.
 We neither depend on Yonondio nor Corlear.
-We may go where we please, and carry with us whom we please, and buy and sell what we please."0
+We may go where we please, and carry with us whom we please, and buy and sell what we please."\